What are your four freedoms?

 In 1941, Franklin Roosevelt introduced the idea of the Four Freedoms: the freedom of speech and expression, the freedom to worship God in his own way, freedom from want and freedom from fear.
 Because freedom looks different to everyone, I'd like to share what my four freedoms are.

-[Disclaimer: I want to reiterate that freedom looks different to everyone, and what is freedom to me may not be freedom to you.
+[Disclaimer: I want to emphasize here that freedom looks different to everyone, and what is freedom to me may not be freedom to you.
 And this is by no means an exhaustive list.
 Take what works for you, and leave what does not.]

 Freedom to express and experience joy.

-Freedom to be the woman you want to be.
+Freedom to be the woman I want to be.

 Freedom from toxic work cultures and environments.